Paul V. Chaplo on Finding Composition in the Landscape

 Mary Baxter came to Marfa years ago for the horses and cattle business and stayed to paint the sky-haunted landscapes.
 Recently returned to Marfa after a decade in (relatively nearby) Marathon, Texas, Mary Baxter talked to C.M.
 Mayo in her sun-filled studio in October 2012.

-A Spell at Chinati Hot Springs
+at Chinati Hot Springs

 Elvis.
 The private art gallery.
 Lithium.
 And even better: no email.
 C.M.
 Mayo recounts a visit to this remote Chihuahuan Desert oasis in May of 2012.

-We Have Seen the Lights
+Seen the Lights

 C.M.
 Mayo recounts her own experiences with the eerie and as yet unexplained phenomenon of the Marfa Lights; discusses some of the literature and recent research; and interviews others in and around Marfa.